manateelazycat/sdcv/README.md

 #### 3. Require sdcv.el

 Put sdcv.el and posframe.el to your load-path.
-The load-path is usually ~/elisp/.

-It's set in your ~/.emacs like this:
-(add-to-list 'load-path (expand-file-name "~/elisp"))

-And the following to your ~/.emacs startup file.
+And add the following to your .emacs startup file.

 ```Elisp
 (require 'sdcv)